 School of Nursing Programs

-In partnership with Bowling Green State University Firelands College, the Firelands School of Nursing offers two programs, both of which allow for the simultaneous completion of the Associate of Science Degree and the three-year Nursing Diploma.
+In partnership with Bowling Green State University Firelands College, the Firelands Regional Medical Center School of Nursing offers dual enrollment which allows for the simultaneous completion of a non-nursing Associate Degree and the Nursing Diploma in three years.
 The Associate degree is offered via courses provided by Bowling Green State University Firelands campus, and the Nursing Diploma courses are provided by the Firelands Regional Medical Center School of Nursing.

-- Associate of Science Degree (awarded from Bowling Green State Univeristy Firelands College).
-This degree is earned simultaneously with the Nursing Diploma.
-The Associate of Science degree includes all prerequisites for those nurses who choose to pursue the Bachelor of Science in Nursing degree completion program.
+- Non-nursing Associate Degree (awarded from Bowling Green State University Firelands College).
+This degree is required and is earned simultaneously with the Nursing Diploma.
+Based on advanced standing credit and each student’s individual transcript audit, advisement will be provided related to requirements for either the Associate of Science Degree or Associate of Technical Study Degree.
+The non-nursing associate degree sets graduates up for a seamless transition to pursue the Bachelor of Science in Nursing Degree.

 - Nursing Diploma (awarded from Firelands Regional Medical Center School of Nursing).
 The Diploma Program provides the ideal educational experience, allowing students to apply skills learned throughout the nursing program.
 Students are given the opportunity to provide direct patient care in a variety of clinical settings.